-Roef: “We were very curious about the result, especially considering the outdoor blinds were not available in the specific champagne colour of our window frames.
+Roef: “We were very curious about the result, especially considering the outdoor blinds were not available in the specific champagne color of our window frames.
 Luckily, everything was done to find a good match and that was much appreciated.
-We chose a RAL colour that is very similar.
-And if you take a look from a distance, you think it’s exactly the same colour.”
+We chose a RAL color that is very similar.
+And if you take a look from a distance, you think it’s exactly the same color.”
 And the solution acted as an inspiration for others.
-We got a few questions from a number of our fellow residents of the building, and now the type and colour are even registered in the house rules.
+We got a few questions from a number of our fellow residents of the building, and now the type and color are even registered in the house rules.

 Meanwhile, the outdoor blinds have been excellent in terms of function and aesthetics.
 “You definitely notice a difference in terms of heat in the house.
 Initially, we had the outdoor blinds installed in front of two large sliding windows.
 Since then, we also had a screen installed in front of another south-facing window.
 I hope and expect that we will really notice the difference next summer.”

-“Our house rules now include a provision that – if residents want to install solar shading screens – this type and colour must be chosen.”
+“Our house rules now include a provision that – if residents want to install solar shading screens – this type and color must be chosen.”